Vaccination-v2-(4)-1

 This is a bacteria that normally resides in the large bowel.
 However, it can infect the mother’s urinary tract and cause a urinary tract infection.
 It can also be spread through faecal-oral routes via contaminated food such as raw meats, poultry and sprouts.
 Washing hands before eating and cooking foods thoroughly can prevent this.
 An infection during pregnancy can cause severe diarrhoea, dehydration, preterm labour or pregnancy loss.

-Preventing infections in pregnancy
+Preventing Infections in Pregnancy

 To best avoid these above infections and common diseases, it’s recommended to avoid extremely crowded and under-ventilated areas.
 If you have symptoms of these infections or have contacted people known to have these infections, you should avoid attending obstetric clinics, inform your doctor and attend general practice clinics for medical care.